katzrkool/patientPrescriptionMonitor/README.md

 * PyQt5
 * Pandas
 * Selenium
-* Google Chrome or Chromium
+* Firefox Quantum
-* chromedriver
+* geckodriver

-You can install all of them (except chrome and chromedriver) at once by cloning the repo and running
+You can install all of them (except Firefox and geckodriver) at once by cloning the repo and running

 `pip install -r requirements.txt`

 ## Download

-Download the latest release [here](https://github.com/katzrkool/patientPrescriptionMonitor/releases)
+Download the latest release [here](https://github.com/katzrkool/checkNarc/releases)

 ## Usage